ManagementBC/CT/README.md

-# Clinical Trial Management System
+# Patients–Clinical Trial Matching Management System

 This repository contains a smart contract and a Gradio-based interface for managing clinical trials, including patient registration, eligibility evaluation, and approval workflows.